Ex-NFL Player Brandon Browner Charged with Attempted Murder, More

 Former NFL CB Brandon Browner has been charged by La Verne (Calif.)
 PD with four felonies — including attempted murder.
 Very serious stuff. https://t.co/kW3kTW8wsA

-In addition to attempted murder, the charges are robbery, burglary, false imprisonment and two counts of child endangerment, and he was arraigned at the Pomona Superior Court on Tuesday.
+In addition to attempted murder, the charges are robbery, burglary, false imprisonment and two counts of child endangerment.
+He was arraigned at the Pomona Superior Court on Tuesday.

 This comes after Joe Studley and Shahan Ahmed of NBC Los Angeles reported Browner was arrested Sunday on charges that included kidnapping for allegedly breaking in before he "physically forced the victim back into her residence when she attempted to flee."